 Heya!
 I’m Adit (“uh-dit”).
 I’m a software engineer, web designer, aviation enthusiast, photographer, writer, and avid roadtripper.
-I’m currently a senior at the University of Chicago, majoring in Economics with a specialization in Data Science.
+I just graduated from the University of Chicago in December 2019 with a B.A. in Economics and a specialization in Data Science.

 I most recently worked as a Software Engineering Tech Intern at Digitas for the Intel account.
 Prior to that, I was an undergraduate VC Intern with Chicago Ventures, and a Marketing Intern alongside the amazing team at the Polsky Center for Entrepreneurship and Innovation.

 On campus at UChicago, I help lead Midway Ventures, a student-run startup consulting group that teaches undergraduates about venture capital financing.

 I believe anything can be taught to anyone.
 I think of education as a matter of work ethic, accessibility, and privilege—not innate talent.

 I believe discomfort is the greatest motivator.
 I tend to get complacent when I’m happy with where I am.

 I believe in humility.
 In high-school, I worked at McDonald’s between classes, extracurriculars, and applying to college.
 Working in the service industry was one of the most humbling experiences of my life.